WamWooWam/SanicBall/README.md

 # Original `README.md` below

-Sanicball is discontinued and I will not be accepting any pull requests.
+Sanicball is discontinued-ish and I will ~~not~~ be accepting any pull requests, but I don't see much point to be fair.
 However if you have trouble understanding parts the project structure or code you can message me directly (viciousbadger@protonmail.com), I'll try to help out.

 The project is to be opened with Unity3D.
 It works best with version ~~5.3.5f1~~ 2018.3 of the editor (Available here: https://unity3d.com/get-unity/download/archive).
 If you use a newer version, Unity will attempt to upgrade the project, which will most likely leave a ton of bugs for you to fix first.